LindorAAG/InternTest/README.md

 # InternTest : Grove Group Technical Assessment :)

-This application analyses a directory of files, detect duplicates and write to a file - log.txt - with a report of what files are duplicated with each other.
+This application analyses a directory of files, detect duplicates and write to a file with a report of what files are duplicated with each other.